nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Basic Service Set Identifier (BSSID)
       The MAC address of an access point.

+   BELLBOARD
+      A peripheral associated with a given core that provides support for the inter-domain SW signaling.
+      It includes a set of tasks and events intended for signaling within an interprocessor communication (IPC) framework.

+   Bill of materials (BoM)
+      List of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts, and the quantities of each needed to manufacture an end product.

    Binary Convolutional Codes (BCC)
       A type of error-correcting code that generates parity symbols using the sliding application of a boolean polynomial function to a data stream.